terrytangyuan/terrytangyuan.github.com/_posts/2018-02-12-autoplotly-intro.markdown

 ## Get Started

 You can either try out the following examples in your RStudio or play around with the interactive visualizations embedded on this post.
-Note that a desktop browser is recommended to play around with the visualizations.
+Note that it is recommended to use a desktop browser to play around with the embedded visualizations.

 A couple hints for you to facilitate your exploration: